Free Missouri Public Records (Search Information Databases)

 As an example, Stone County Sheriff’s Office maintains an inmate roster that can be accessed here.
 The roster contains arrest records that display mugshots.
 The Missouri Highway Patrol also maintains a criminal record search feature that allows individuals to query criminal records search; mugshots may also be obtained in this way.

-How to See if You Have a Warrant in the State of Missouri?
+How To See if You Have a Warrant in the State of Missouri

 A warrant in Missouri is a court order that empowers law enforcement officers with legal authority to arrest individuals or search private properties.
 There are different types of warrants in the state, namely:

-• Arrest, whether active or outstanding
+• Arrest (whether active or outstanding)

 • Bench

-• Child support
+• Child Support

-• Search etc.
+• Search

 The court system in Missouri maintains a public database detailing warrants, court sentences as well as charges.
 A requestor may employ the database by entering the last name of the subject.

 Alternatively, requesters may contact warrant departments of the local sheriff’s offices to make inquiries.
-As an example, Springfield Police publish a list of individuals with Municipal Warrants.9 It would also be prudent to contact local law enforcement agencies directly to query information about warrants.
+As an example, Springfield Police publish a list of individuals with Municipal Warrants.9

 Can You See Juvenile Records in Missouri?